0xSero/partisia-docs/docs/node-operations/run-a-baker-node.md

 docker-compose up -d
 ```

-This should pull the latest image and start the reader node in the background.
+This pulls the latest image and start the reader node in the background.
 If the command was executed successfully it won't print anything.
-To verify that the node is running, run:
+To verify that the node is running:

 ````bash
 docker logs -f pbc-mainnet
 ````

 This should print a bunch of log statements.
-All the timestamps are in [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) and can therefore be offset several hours from your local time.
+It will take the node hours to process the existing blocks in the ledger and catch up to the present.
+All the timestamps are in [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) and can therefore be offset up to 12 hours from your local time.

 In the [maintenance section](../node-operations/node-health-and-maintenance.md) you can see what the logs mean.

 ## Register your node

 Registration is done on the node via the `node-register.sh` script.
 The registration ensures that your account and tokens are associated with your node.
 It also creates a profile with public information about your node.